VOLTTRON/volttron/docs/source/core_services/drivers/BACnet-Auto-Configuration.rst

 ====================================================
-Automatically generating a BACnet configuration file
+Automatically Generating BACnet Configuration Files
 ====================================================

 Included with the platform are two scripts for finding and configuring BACnet devices.